Tech-at-DU/React-Redux-Tetris-Tutorial/P11-Connect-Next-Block/readme.md

 # Product So Far

 Refresh the browser to see a different shape/orientation appear in the Next Block area!
-Our Next Block now **uses Redux/Flux to manage application state!** We also covered working with **systems that manage and merge complex arrays,** and have gotten some more practice with **using functional programming methods like `map`!**
+Our Next Block now **uses Redux/Flux to manage the application state!** We also covered working with **systems that manage and merge complex arrays,** and have gotten some more practice with **using functional programming methods like `map`!**

 ![random-next-block](assets/random-next-block.png)